 Moving, whether it is across the country, out of state, or over to the next county, is something that requires thought and planning.
 You need to evaluate whether there are enough jobs available to keep your income flowing, and whether there are the types of jobs you are qualified for.
 If you have children, schools are a critical part of the decision.
 Safety of the area is of paramount importance, and finally there is the issue of whether the area has long term growth potential or whether you will need to plan to move within 5 years or so,

 Montana, the Blue Sky State, has some of the best real estate for the right kind of people.
 These are people who love the great outdoors, who prefer open spaces to city congestion, and who appreciate traditional American values.
+In fact, there is a growing list of the best places to live in Montana.
 All of these are personal preferences, and are important when deciding whether to move there or not.
 But there are also a passel full of statistics that will help point you in the right direction.

 A survey conducted by the 2018 Prosperity Now Scorecard reported that by using 62 different measurements in five key areas, Montana posted a sixth place showing this year.
 Other statistical surveys show Montana’s Quality of Life ranking in the Top 10 of all states, and an all-important Infrastructure ranking that places it in the top 50 percent of the country.
 There definitely is room for improvement in the infrastructure, particularly when it comes to Internet access.
 But with a huge amount of land and just over 1 million people living in the state the potential for growth without a loss of the Quality of Life is huge.